vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 slight soreness in my arm while sleeping, which actually made me relieved as I was worried that I hadn't even gotten injected!

-## Saturday June 26 and Sunday June 27
+## Saturday June 26 and Sunday June 27 morning

 ### Monitoring for effects of yesterday's COVID vaccine